helium/gateway-rs/README.md

    the `syslog` service on your device to accept the logs.

 6. Configure the region if required.
-The default region of the gateway is set to `UKNOWN`, and fetched from the asserted location of the gateway.
-Setting the regioon to a known region or caching the last fetched region and using the `GW_REGION` environment variable on startup will allow the gateway to use the correct region for uplinks immediately, while the region parameters are retrieved.
+The default region of the gateway is set to `UKNOWN`, and fetched based on the asserted location of the gateway.
+Setting the region to a known region or caching the last fetched region and using the `GW_REGION` environment variable on startup will allow the gateway to use the correct region for uplinks immediately, while the region parameters are retrieved.

    The supported region values are listed in the [region protobuf definition](https://github.com/helium/proto/blob/master/src/region.proto)